Student Right-to-Know Information

-If you have a complaint against an employee for sex discrimination, sexual harassment, and sexual assault, in addition to contacting the Title IX Coordinator, you have the option of contacting the Acting Head of Human Resources.
-The Acting Head of Human Resources is responsible for Title IX compliance for matters involving employees, including administration of grievance procedures for all complaints against employees.
+If you have a complaint against an employee for sex discrimination, sexual harassment, and sexual assault, in addition to contacting the Title IX Coordinator, you have the option of contacting the Manager of Employee Relations and Compliance.
+The Manager of Employee Relations and Compliance is responsible for Title IX compliance for matters involving employees, including administration of grievance procedures for all complaints against employees and vendors.

 Other Institutional Information

 Federal legislation also requires the release of institutional information regarding the cost of attendance; accreditation; equity; and academic program data; facilities and services to disabled students; financial assistance available to students and requirements and restrictions imposed on Title IV; withdrawal; and refund policies.
 This information is also published annually in the Hawaii Pacific University Catalog.

 For questions regarding forms on this page, please notify The Office of the Registrar at email@example.com or at (808) 544-0239.